FSZ1X2/EscapeFromCatPaws/README.md

 **Web Server:**
 - Hosted on cloud.
 NodeJS server:
-  - This server users https to connect with the app and all score and customized pictures are parsed by this server.
+  - This server uses https to connect with the app and all scores and customized pictures are parsed by this server.
   - This server will read/write data from DB.

-Resource Reference:
+**Resource Reference:**
 - All images are made by Zixun Xiang.